abarrak/abarrak.github.io/_posts/2016-8-26-fix-sinatra-tilt-unicode.md

 Guided by the error message indication.
 I attempted to fix the issue by ensuring that all parts are encoded as UTF-8.
 I set `accept-charset` attribute for the form and texteara tag to `"UTF-8"`, forced source files to be UTF-8 by inserting `# 😁` comment, and checked the Sinatra routing is also set to have
 `headers 'Content-type' => 'text/html; charset=utf-8'`, But unfortunately none of that was solving the problem.

-By taking closer look at the stack trace, I figured that it was happening specifically during the template rendering phase, and might have something to do with Sinatra's Tilt library.
+By taking a closer look at the stack trace, I figured that it was happening specifically during the template rendering phase, and might have something to do with one of Sinatra's dependencies, Tilt rendering library.

 ### **Solution**

 Indeed it was caused by Tilt .
 In fact, it's a known issue and has been pointed out in the gem's [repository main page](https://github.com/rtomayko/tilt#encodings).
 Setting ruby's external encoding plus the source files to `UTF-8` solved it for me just like mentioned in the link.

-If you've structured your app in the modular style, then set encoding early in the class.
+If you've structured your application in the modular style, then set encoding early in the class.

 ```rb
 class MyApplication < Sinatra::Application